ottokruse/generative-ai-toolkit/README.md

 results.start_ui()
 ```

-This command runs a local web server (often at http://localhost:8000) where you can interact with the web UI.
+This command runs a local web server (at http://localhost:7860) where you can interact with the web UI.
 When you have finished inspecting your conversations and metrics, you can shut down the UI by running:

 ```python
 results.stop_ui()